Tanaykalra/HR_Payroll_Analytics/README.md

 # HR_Payroll_Analytics

-you can easily track and analyze key metrics such as Employee SL% (Service Level Percentage), Presence%, and WFH% (Work From Home Percentage), empowering you to make data-driven decisions and optimize workforce management. 📈🔍
+You can easily track and analyze key metrics such as Employee SL% (Service Level Percentage), Presence%, and WFH% (Work From Home Percentage), empowering you to make data-driven decisions and optimize workforce management. 📈🔍

 Key Features:

 1️⃣ Automated Alerts: Stay on top of performance metrics with real-time notifications.
 The dashboard can send email alerts to key personnel whenever any of the percentages drop below a specified threshold.
 This enables proactive intervention to address potential issues promptly.

 2️⃣ Seamless Data Refresh: Never miss a beat!
 The dashboard automatically updates and gathers data whenever changes occur, whether it's daily, monthly, or even yearly.
 This ensures that you're always working with the most up-to-date information, providing accurate insights at any time.